Wink of an Eye: Plot

-Back on the bridge, Kirk decides to allow the unseen enemy to take the next step, and asks for coffee.
-As he sips it, the bridge crew appear to slow down.
-A woman appears, who kisses him before introducing herself as Deela, "the enemy".
-She explains that Kirk has been placed in a state of hyperacceleration, rendering him invisible to the rest of his crew, but allowing him to see and hear the Scalosians.
+Back on the bridge, Kirk decides to consult with the Enterprises computers for possible counteractions against what they call the enemy, then allow the unseen enemy to take the next step, and asks for coffee.
+As he sips it, the bridge crew appears to slow down.
+Suddenly, a beautiful woman in a colorful gown appears on the bridge and greets Kirk warmly before introducing herself: "Deela, the enemy," in response to the computer's designation of her people for their actions on the ship.